jibundeyare/processing-tests/README.md

 ## draw_mouse_vector

-This sketch tests how to use `mouseX`, `mouseY`, `pmouseX` and `pmouseY` to draw a vector of the mouse movements
+This sketch tests how to use `mouseX`, `mouseY`, `pmouseX` and `pmouseY` to draw a vector of the mouse movements.

 ## image_mask

-This sketch tests the mask feature of the PImage class
+This sketch tests the mask feature of the PImage class.

+## inheritance

+This sketch shows how inheritance between a parent and a child class works.

 ## on_mouse_event

-This sketch tests the order in which mouse events atre triggered
+This sketch tests the order in which mouse events atre triggered.

 ## opengl_images_display